What is a probationary period and how does it work?

 • Finland: Six months.

-• France: Varied dependant on the type of contract and professional category of the worker.
+• France: Varies according to the type of contract and industry.

 • Germany: Four months.